browserengineering/book/book/html.md

 "living standard" because it changes all the time as features are added.
 The mechanism for these changes is simply browsers shipping new features, not any change to the "version" of HTML.
-In general, the web is an *un-versioned platform*---new features are often added as enhancements, but only so long as they don't break existing ones.^[Features can be removed, but only if they stop being used by the vast majority of sites.
+In general, the web is an *unversioned platform*---new features are often added as enhancements, but only so long as they don't break existing ones.^[Features can be removed, but only if they stop being used by the vast majority of sites.
 This makes it very hard to remove web features compared